elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 * We recommend familiarising yourself with the requirements of the repositories that could be appropriate for publishing your data already at the beginning of the project, so that you can start documenting and formatting your data according to their requirements as early as possible.

+* Platforms for management of metadata and data used by some scientific communities: {% tool "cedar" %}, {% tool "semares" %}, {% tool "fairdom-seek" %}, {% tool "fairdomhub" %}, {% tool "copo" %}.